Oihana PHP System

 The JSON-LD `@type` value.

-private string|null $atType = null
+protected string|null $atType = null

 This can be manually set or automatically inferred from the class name.